dfmemicrobiota/infertile_couples/infertile_couples_microbiota.md

 ## 2.10 - Track the number of reads after each filtering steps (Figure 2)

-Create one file containing read counts from raw data and post-trimmomatic (bash):
+Create one file containing read counts from raw data and post-trimmomatic (done in bash):
 ```
 #awk 'BEGIN{FS=","; OFS=","} FNR==NR{a[FNR]=$2;next};{print $0, a[FNR]}' 01_trimmed/readsCounts2.csv  SOURCE DIRECTORY/ReadsCount.csv | grep 'R1' > #ReadsCounts.csv
 ```

+Determination of various statistics from 'reads_counts' table, including column sums and percentages of sequences removed after filtering and visualization using boxplot:
 ```
 library(ggplot2)
 library(reshape)